keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 - they are brought to holding cells and awaiting questioning
 - after a short while, sirens start blaring and emergency lights come on
 	- a few seconds later, a shell hits the hull, rattling the whole vessel
-- after about a minute, Mako and Koran bust through the door to their holding area, they need to escort them to a
+- after about a minute, Mako and Koran bust through the door to their holding area, they need to escort them to a docked ship - the PCA Tariaga
+- Koran gets separated from the party and Mako gets locked in a gunfight as they are almost at the ship, she tells Ezaren

 ### Kalivny